tillitis/tillitis-key1/doc/threat_model/threat_model.md

   - signature over the app digest.

-  It's possible to use an vendor public key with a non-canonical point encododing which might verify signatures over many messages.
-This means an attacker can send the TKey a correct vendor signature but use their own public key and an malicious app, which will still verify with the vendor signature.
+  It's possible to use an vendor public key with a non-canonical point encoding which might verify signatures over many messages.
+This means an attacker can send the TKey a correct vendor signature but use their own public key and a malicious app, which will still verify with the vendor signature.

   The mitigation is that our